devtools-html/photon/jekyll/_components/tables.md

 draft: true
 ---

 Tabular data appears in a variety of places, the Network panel is the most obvious example.
-The console is also able to output a visual table using `console.table()` e.g. `console.table(["apples", "oranges", "bananas"]);`
+The console is also able to output a visual table using `console.table()` e.g. `console.table(["apples", "oranges", "bananas"]);`.

 ## Usage